Chrisw00d1/Project-2/README.md

 ![game1](/images/screenshot3.png)

-I mainly focused on this page while Rizwan focused on the the Individual page.
+I mainly focused on this page for the project.
 How we decided we wanted the game to work was by giving the user 3 cards to see how far they could get by comparing the stats against random cards.
 To get user’s cards, I got three random indexes of all the cards and put them in an array.
 Then I displayed the stats of the card as well as what cards the user had remaining.
 I then got another random index for the card that the user had to guess against but did a check to make sure that the index hadn’t already been selected so that the user could’t play against a card that they have in their deck.

 ```js